 The RFPG Consultant Team weaved the existing conditions floodplain quilt together.
-The existing conditions floodplain quilt was presented at the Lower Rio Grande RFPG meeting on March 9, 2022, and amended with floodplains from detailed studies received during the outreach period.
-The various data sources received were compiled according to the TWDB's ranking hierarchy, as shown in Table 2.3.
+The existing conditions floodplain quilt was presented at the Lower Rio Grande RFPG meeting on March 9, 2022.
+The various data sources received were compiled according to the TWDB's ranking hierarchy, as shown in Table 2.2.
 The data ranking was based on quality and coverage extent relative to other datasets.

-Table 2.3 Floodplain Quilt Data Hierarchy and Sources
+Table 2.2 Floodplain Quilt Data Hierarchy and Sources